Reference: Hyaline Config

 GitHub

-The configuration for calling out to GitHub (not used for extraction, just for PR and issue retrieval)
+The configuration for calling out to GitHub (not used for extraction, just for PR and issue retrieval during checks)

 github: